zmievsa/talks/api_versioning.md

-# API Versioning: The good, the bad, the ugly
+# How to Maintain Hundreds of API Versions and Survive

 ## Scope